lucasmedeirosleite/sound_place/README.md

 # Sound Place

-An application to handle a user library of songs and videos retrieved from Spotify and Youtube.
+A phoenix application to handle a user library of songs and videos retrieved from Spotify and Youtube.

 ## Prerequisites